mortenjc/Q1/README.md

     01FB 20 FB        ; jr nz, 0x1f8    | SP=4080, A=00 BC=0000, DE=40C5, HL=0048
     ...

 The hexdump happens periodically and only prints lines that are modified.
 The frequency can be controlled with **--dumpfreq**.
-To disable use **-nodump**.
+To disabl,e use **--nodump**.

 If you don't care about the instruction decode you can use **--nodecode**.